GPS tracker resting on a map with a backdrop of mountains

 A team of GW students and scientists ventured into the Siberian tundra on a mission to see first hand how climate change has ravaged a polar environment and changed people’s lives.

-Michael Mann A study by a group of researchers including GW Assistant Professor of Geography Michael Mann found that human activity—such as tossing a lit cigarette along a highway—explains as much about the wildfire frequency and locations as climate influences.
+GPS tracker resting on a map with a backdrop of mountains A study by a group of researchers including GW Assistant Professor of Geography Michael Mann found that human activity—such as tossing a lit cigarette along a highway—explains as much about the wildfire frequency and locations as climate influences.